GameStar: Content

-Articles about important events, that influence the gaming community at large (i.e.: E-Sports, Censorship, etc.)

-The magazine also comes with a DVD, which features Demos, Mods, video-reviews as well as a full retail version of a videogame.

-Versions

 GameStar has been in published in various versions with different features.
 This includes the magazine version (which does not include any DVDs and is thus cheaper), a "normal" edition, which includes one DVD, and a XL Version, which contains 2 DVDs.
 The magazine for subscribers has less advertisement and shows a larger front-page picture.
 Until mid-2005 a CD-only version was also available, but it was decided that DVD-readers in Computers had become widespread enough, and so the CD-version was deemed unnecessary.
 Instead the XL version appeared for the first time.